-Jeff Zarrinnam, hotel director of Hollywood Hotel, is one of Hollywood’s foremost experts on the destination, its history and one of the most active and visionary leaders in the area.
+Jeff Zarrinnam, Hotel Director of Hollywood Hotel, is one of Hollywood’s foremost experts on the destination, its history and one of the most active and visionary leaders in the area.
 Jeff was born in Hollywood at Kaiser Permanente Hospital more than 50 years ago and makes his home in Hollywood.
-Jeff also works in Hollywood, is the President and CEO of Hollywood-based Zarco Hotels Inc., which owns the Hollywood Hotel, of which he is the hotel director, and is on the steering committee or board of at least eight Hollywood civic organizations.
+Jeff also works in Hollywood, is the President and CEO of Hollywood-based Zarco Hotels Inc., which owns the Hollywood Hotel; President & CEO of Chateau Celeste Inc., which owns the Chateau Celeste Hollywood Hotel, and President & CEO of Hollywood Distillery Inc., and is a Board Director of at least eight Hollywood civic and non profit organizations.

 Jeff’s fascination with Hollywood is as deep as his roots in the community.
-The re-established Hollywood Hotel on Vermont Avenue was built in 196 and purchased by Zarco, Inc. in 1964.
+The re-established Hollywood Hotel on Vermont Avenue was built in 1964 and purchased by Zarco Hotels, Inc. in 1994.
 Jeff has amassed many original items from the hotel’s first location on Hollywood Boulevard.
 In addition to launching an aggressive renovation of Hollywood Hotel, Jeff is restoring the 31- suite Chateau Celeste, an upscale boutique hotel directly across the street from Hollywood Hotel, which was originally built in 1927.
 The various sections within this City Guide include “Jeff’s Best Secrets,” places that Jeff, as the ultimate Hollywood insider, recommends.
 Enjoy!

 Located just a short mile from the heart of Hollywood, the Hollywood Hotel is nearby the storied intersection of Hollywood & Vine, Grauman’s Chinese Theatre and the Hollywood Sign, as well as Griffith Park and its newly-renovated Observatory.
 Also on the neighborhood is the nation’s largest municipal park, Griffith Park, which is full of trails and scenic overlooks, as well as a train museum, the L.A.
 Zoo and the Museum of the American West.